mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 data.timestamp | <ul><li>Time as per the biometric device.</li><li>Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device.</li></ul>
 data.requestedScore | Floating point number to represent the minimum required score for the capture.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
 The logic for scaling is mentioned above. data.qualityScore | Floating point number representing the score for the current capture.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
-The logic for scaling is mentioned above. hash | The value of the previousHash attribute in the request object or the value of hash attribute of the previous data block (used to chain every single data block) concatenated with the hex encode sha256 hash of the current data block before encryption. sessionKey | The session key (used for the encrypting of the bioValue) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then base64-URL-encoded. thumbprint | <ul><li>SHA256 representation of thumbprint of the certificate that was used for encryption of session key.</li><li>All texts to be treated as uppercase without any spaces or hyphens.</li></ul>
-error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
+The logic for scaling is mentioned above. hash | sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO) before encryption) sessionKey | The session key (used for the encrypting of the bioValue) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then base64-URL-encoded. thumbprint | sha256 representation of thumbprint of the certificate that was used for encryption of session key.
+All texts to be treated as uppercase without any spaces or hyphens. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
 Multi lingual support.